Prometheon-Technologies/HBAT-Hardware/docs/cell_control_spec.md

 ## PCB Hardware Specification Requirements

 1. **Size and Dimensions**
-    - The PCB should have a length of X inches and a width of Y inches.
+    - The PCB should have a length of X MM and a width of Y MM.
-    - The overall thickness of the PCB should not exceed Z inches.
+    - The overall thickness of the PCB should not exceed Z MM.

 2. **Layers**
     - The PCB should have N layers, including signal layers, power planes, and ground planes.